Dharma Refuge

 • 10 minute meditation period

-• State of the heart – each person shares briefly (typically about 1 minute or so) anything they want to say about how they are feeling and what is going on in their lives.
+• State of the Heart – each person shares briefly (typically about 1 minute or so) anything they want to say about how they are feeling and what is going on in their lives.
 Passing is always an option.

 • Discussion of the topic for the night – the co-facilitators will pick a topic – could be a phrase, brief reading, practice question, responses to a recent Dharma teaching, etc. Early topics might include: